CANDY-LINE/node-red-contrib-smartmesh/README.md

 `sudo` is used for installing [SmartMesh SDK](https://dustcloud.atlassian.net/wiki/spaces/SMSDK/overview) into dist-package directory.

-**Node-RED users cannot install this node via `Manage Palette` dialog because of insufficient permission unless the process is owned by privileged user**
+**Node-RED users cannot install this node via `Manage Palette` dialog because of insufficient permission unless the process is owned by privileged user.
+Use the above commands to install it.**

 ### Uninstallation